How to Get Dewy Skin: 7 Steps to Glass-Like Radiance

 Dewy Skin Tip: Always follow exfoliation with hydrating products, otherwise you’re just creating a desert where your face used to be.

-Step 3: Layer Your Hydration Like You’re Dressing for Winter
+Step 3: How to Get Dewy Skin by Layering Your Hydration Like You’re Dressing for Winter

 The key to how to get dewy skin lies in building hydration in layers, like the world’s most moisturizing lasagna: